johannes-sd/edX-nodeIntro-assigment2/README.md

 2. How did you test your project to verify that it works?
 If you used any specific curl requests, let us know.
 Testing is done using Postman and a lot of console-logging.
 Using windows as enviroment, i found it easier to install a virtual linux distribution to test the curl-commands from the edX-site.
+For development I use Nodemon wich is like the node-dev-package.

 3. Let us know if anything doesn't work as intended so your reviewers will know ahead of time I have not put in a lot of errorhandling.
 I test for existing or non-existing objects where I do the updates.